renatoathaydes/osgi-run/README.md

 }
 ```

-The wrap instruction tells `run-osgi` (which itself uses [Bnd](http://www.aqute.biz/Bnd)) that the commons-logging
+The wrap instruction tells `run-osgi` that the commons-logging bundle should not import the packages
+`javax.servlet` and `org.apache.*` (notice that you may use wildcards), but should import everything else that is
-bundle should not import the packages `javax.servlet` and `org.apache.*` when wrapped into an OSGi bundle.
+ required when wrapped into an OSGi bundle.

 A working project demonstrating this can be found in the [Installing non-bundles demo](osgi-run-test/installing-non-bundles)).